-Why Continue the Struggle with Decorating your Home?
+Why do people Struggle with Decorating their Home?

 Over the last few days I have worked with several clients who have lived in their homes for a number of years and cannot believe how good their home looks AFTER I HELPED THEM!
 Yes, just using what they already have in their home.
 And, only additing color or a few additional items.

 I often hear: “I thought you were going to have me get rid of everything.”
 Why would I have you get rid of things you love?
 Are you going to get rid of the animals you love?
 The children you love?
 The clothes you love?
 Of course not!